data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 This 'rollback' can be configured at both Batch and Module level.

 By default, a Module is configured to check if there are earlier erroneous runs upon execution.
-If this is the case, for example when the previous Module Instance for the Module has an Execution Status Code set to 'F', the *running* Module Instance will roll back any data associated with these earlier erroneous instances.
+If this is the case, for example when the previous Module Instance for the Module has an Execution Status Code set to `F`, the *running* Module Instance will roll back any data associated with these earlier erroneous instances.

 Similarly, in the standard configuration a Batch will also look into previous Batch Instances to see if failures have occurred.
 However, the Batch does not instigate a rollback directly.
 Rather, the Batch Instance will skip any earlier successfully completed Module Instances and retry the failed Module Instance(s).

-This process can be overridden by setting the Next Run Indicator of the Batch Instance to 'R' (rollback).
+This process can be overridden by setting the Next Run Indicator of the Batch Instance to `R` (rollback).
 If this value is set, the Batch Instance will rerun all Modules defined within the Batch.

 At runtime, information about earlier failed instances is presented as arrays of the relevant Batch and Module Instance Identifiers.
 The type of recovery depends on the type of data model but typically leads to DELETE and UPDATE statements on one or more tables.
 This specifies that ETL should be able to be rerun and recovery failed attempts.